niplav/site/eccentric.md

 [^1]: It's not clear that Nauru is the best choice here.
 While it probably is the smallest nation state that can conceivably be bought (I don't think there is any realistic (or unrealistic) amount of money for which Vatican City could be acquired), it is not very fertile, and has only limited freshwater reserves, relying mostly on rainwater.
 The highest point is only 71 metres above sea level, which means that a large part of the island might be at risk of going under water with rising sea levels.
 [^2]: [Rest in peace](https://old.reddit.com/r/SCP/comments/1434kh7/the_whole_scp_confinement_situation_is_both/).
 [^3]: Maybe I'm lacking in imagination, but this implies both that polynesians can survive for weeks on the open ocean, can reliably find their way back home if need be, and are adventurous enough to just sail out to the open ocean in the hopes of finding new islands.
 This seems extremely crazy to me.
+[^4]: Indeed, there is [some evidence](https://en.wikipedia.org/wiki/Auckland_Island#Human_presence_on_the_island) that Auckland island was settled briefly by Polynesians 600-700 years ago.
+[^5]: Another method of finding and moving to Antarctica would be from the [Tierra del Fuego](https://en.wikipedia.org/wiki/Tierra_del_fuego) to the [Siffrey point](https://en.wikipedia.org/wiki/Siffrey_point), which is much closer<!--TODO: distance-->.
+I'm not sure whether this is more or less likely: the [Yahgan people](https://en.wikipedia.org/wiki/Yahgan_people) have lived in the Tierra del Fuego for ~8k years, which would give far more time for for extensive exploration, but I believe that the Polynesians were *much* better at spending long durations of time at sea, and at finding far away land from subtle cues.